-February is Heart Month, which means you might be hearing a lot about heart health and ways you can prevent heart disease.
-A physically healthy heart is crucial to your health, but we often overlook the importance of keeping your heart emotionally healthy.
+February is Heart Month, so you might be hearing a lot about heart health and ways you can prevent heart disease.
+A physically healthy heart is crucial to your health and well-being, but we often overlook the importance of keeping your heart emotionally healthy.

 According to the Mental Health Foundation, “The emotional well-being of children is just as important as their physical health.
 Good mental health allows children and young people to develop the resilience to cope with whatever life throws at them and grow into well-rounded healthy adults.”

-We know it’s important, but what exactly is emotional health, and how can we help our kids achieve it?
-Sanford Fit recently sat down with certified Daring Way facilitator, Dare to Lead facilitator and Sanford Health pediatric chaplain Melissa Hiatt to learn more.
+With all that in mind, what exactly is emotional health, and how can we help our kids achieve it?
+The Sanford Fit team sat down with Certified Daring Way, Dare to Lead Facilitator, and Sanford Health’s Pediatric Chaplain Melissa Hiatt to learn more.

 How would you define emotional health in youth?

-Why is it important to ensure kids are emotionally healthy?
+Why is it important to help kids understand their emotional health?

 What challenges might kids face if they are not feeling emotionally healthy?

-“It causes a host of problems.
-They don’t know how to interpret or evaluate what they are feeling.
-They begin to believe their feelings are facts to be acted upon, rather than data to inform.
-They can feel out of control and uncertain about themselves and about life.”
+A lack of emotional wellness can cause a host of problems.
+Kids might not know how to interpret or evaluate what they are feeling.
+This causes them to begin to believe their feelings are facts to be acted upon, rather than used as data to inform.
+They can feel out of control and uncertain about themselves and about life.

 How can caregivers aid their children in better understanding and coping with emotions?